zoph-io/aws-security-survival-kit/README.md

 With these CloudFormation templates, you will bring proactive security monitoring and alerting to your AWS account.
 It's complementary to the GuardDuty service as there are no built-in alerts on GuardDuty.

+## ✅ Secure by Default

+This kit will also enable the following default security configuration to your AWS Account.

+1. EBS Volumes Default Encryption (Region level)
+2. S3 Block Public Access (Account level)
+3. AMI Block Public Sharing (Account level)

 ## 💾 Suspicious Activities

 Using this kit, you will deploy EventBridge (CloudWatch Event) Rules and CloudWatch Metric Filters and Alarms on select suspicious activities.
 It comes with a CloudWatch Dashboard to give you more insights about what is ringing 🔔